kenrector/sigma-cpv-kit/games/Super_Star_trek_(FORTRAN)/README.md

+## Build Issue

+Because of an implementation shortfall this code won't compile with CP-V ANSFORT, so it doesn't run on F00.
+Run it on the cpcp Andrews system.

-Building the Super Star Trek executable from Fortran 77 source in CP-V
+## Building the Super Star Trek executable from Fortran 77 source in CP-V

 After booting the SimH Sigma emulator into CP-V, connecting a terminal window via telnet, and logging in, it should be a simple matter of opening the file build_TRTREK in a host system text editor, copying its contents to the host system clipboard, and then selecting the CP-V terminal window and pasting the clipboard contents into the terminal.
 It will take a while to empty the clipboard into the CP-V terminal window, so be patient.
 The file build_TRTREK contains: 1) a sequence of Tele-Edit commands to build the 63 F7:TR* Fortran source files in the user's directory; 2) a Tele-Edit command to load the game instructions as text file TX:STARTRK; 3) a sequence of F77 commands to compile 62 of the source files to the corresponding BO:TR* object files (F7:TREKCOM is INCLUDEd by the other source files, and is not itself compiled); 4) a LEMUR (CP-V object librarian) command to build the LB:TRTREK object library from 61 BO:TR* object files (i.e. all the object files except the main routine's object file BO:TRTREK; 5) a LYNX (CP-V linker) command to build the executable TRTREK. from BO:TRTREK and LB:TRTREK; 6) a sequence of DELETE commands to clean up the user directory by removing the F7:TR*, BO:TR*, and LB:TRTREK files.
 When all this has finished and the CP-V terminal command prompt ("!") has returned, type "L" -- List -- to satisfy yourself that that the TRTREK.
 Super Star Trek executable and the TX:STARTRK text file have been successfully created.